List of Big Time Rush characters: Kendall Knight

-Kendall Knight (Kendall Schmidt) is the leader and founder of Big Time Rush (despite being the youngest) when he accepts to move to Los Angeles and record demos only if Gustavo brings James, Carlos, and Logan along to make them all a band.
+Kendall Knight (portrayed by Kendall Schmidt) is the leader and founder of Big Time Rush.
+Originally just wanting to be a professional hockey player, he accepts an offer to move to Los Angeles and record demos only if Gustavo brings James, Carlos, and Logan along to make them all a band.
 He is portrayed as the glue that keeps the band together.
-He manages to stay cool under pressure (described as "Cool Rush") and figure out solutions to problems, thus often resulting in the other guys running to Kendall when they have a problem, being the most mature and responsible member of Big Time Rush.
+Kendall manages to stay cool under pressure (described as "Cool Rush") and figure out solutions to problems, thus often resulting in the other guys running to Kendall when they have a problem, being the most mature and responsible member of Big Time Rush.
 Kendall keeps a great relationship with his mother and his younger sister, Katie, who helps him and his friends whenever they get into trouble.
 He is quite affectionate towards Katie, as she is always there to help him and vice versa.
-Kendall's mother is the only parent shown on a regular basis while his father is not mentioned.
-Kendall is of Serbian origins as discussed on Big Time Double Date.